Policy Number: II-3.10(B)

 In recognition of the University’s role in promoting economic and technological development in the State, the Maryland General Assembly has authorized the University (under State law and BOR policy) to consider and approve certain Research or Development activities, notwithstanding State Ethics Law conflict of interest constraints.

-If an activity or Relationship has been approved by the University’s Conflict of Interest Committee, the Employee must timely submit a follow-up report whenever circumstances concerning the activity or Relationship change in a manner that impacts the earlier disclosure.
-The University will request annual confirmation of any activity or Relationship that remains in place from year to year.
+If an activity or Relationship has been approved by the University’s Conflict of Interest Committee, the Employee must submit an updated KCOI disclosure within 30 days whenever circumstances concerning the activity or Relationship change in a manner that impacts the earlier disclosure.
+The University will request annual confirmation of any continuing activity or Relationship.

-- Unit Heads Unit heads are responsible for conducting the initial review of the disclosure forms submitted by Employees within their unit.
+- Unit Heads Unit heads are responsible for conducting the initial review of the disclosure submitted by Employees within their unit.
 As part of that initial review, a Unit Head should review the proposed conflict management plan, which should include any mechanisms that the Unit Head deemed appropriate for managing, reducing, or eliminating potential, real, or apparent conflicts of interest.
-The Unit Head shall sign and forward the disclosure form and proposed management plan to the appropriate dean for review and signature and then to the Conflict of Interest Administrator (COI Administrator).
+The Unit Head shall complete their review and the system will route the disclosure and proposed management plan to the appropriate dean for review and then to the Conflict of Interest Administrator (COI Administrator).
 The COI Administrator is appointed by the Vice President for Research.

 4. Recommendation by the COI Committee